jvalen01/2DGames/Arkanoid/README.md

         - dx: x coordinate of the ball's velocity.
         - dy: y coordinate of the ball's velocity.
         - radius: radius of the ball.
+        - speed: speed of the ball.
     - Methods:
         - ondraw: draws the ball on the canvas.
         - onmove: updates the ball's position and checks for collisions with walls or paddle.
         - reset: resets the ball's position.
+        - ballWallCollision: checks for collision between the ball and the walls.
+        - ballPaddleCollision: checks for collision between the ball and the paddle.

 - Paddle class:
     - The paddle is also a gameobject.